thanghoang/MACAO/README.md

 ## Citing

-If the code is found useful, we would be appreciated if our paper can be cited with the following bibtex format
+If the paper and the code is found useful, we would be appreciated if our paper can be cited with the following bibtex format

 ```
 @inproceedings{hoang20:MACAO,